ravi-aratchige/spacefarer/README.md

 4. **Commander** - leading the spacecraft, its crew and their operation.
 5. **Scientist** - conducting research and unraveling the mysteries of the cosmos.

+Spacefarer asks you a series of 20 space-themed questions; 4 questions each for the 5 personality traits of the **Big Five Personality Test**:

+1. Openness
+2. Neuroticism
+3. Conscientiousness
+4. Agreeableness
+5. Extraversion

+The answers provided to these questions are passed to a trained and deserialized model, which predicts your personality type, which is in turn mapped to a type of astronaut.

 <img src="./assets/result.png">

 Spacefarer is built as a Flask web app powered by a `LogisticRegression` model trained on a small (approx. 700 samples) dataset from <a href="https://www.kaggle.com/datasets/pavlorymarchuk/test3434?select=test.csv">Kaggle</a>.
-The model has an accuracy of 81.53%.
+The model has an accuracy of **81.53%**.

 ## Setup